-- 2.7 Throughout the two study days, all volunteers were assessed from the beginning until the end of the work shift.
+- 2 dish washing staff - 2 hotel maids - 2 outdoor manual workers (i.e. gardener, painter) - 2 snack bar workers - 5 other workers (i.e. butcher, pool boy, hotel retail store employee, hotel manager, valet parking employee) - 2.7 Throughout the 10 study days, all volunteers were assessed from the beginning until the end of the work shift.
 The measurements performed were non-invasive, time-efficient, practical, and did not disturb the workers during their job. - 2.8 During each recording day, each worker was monitored from the beginning until the end of the work shift by a researcher who observed the worker's activities.
 Also, we recorded skin temperature and environmental data throughout the work shift.
 No restrictions were placed on water/food consumption or any other kind of work- or non-work-related behavior.
 To ensure that we did not influence the workers' normal work routine, the temperature sensors used were miniature and wireless.
 Also, to minimize participant bias (i.e., work activities being affected because the workers were being observed), the true reason for the observations was hidden from the volunteers.
 Instead, they were informed that the investigators were interested to see the different types of work that they engage in.
 Of course, once the data collection was completed, all volunteers were informed about the true purpose of the observations and gave their permission to analyze and publish these data. - 2.9 We recorded the workers' age and work experience.
 Anthropometric measurements included height and mass.
 Body surface area was calculated using the Du Bois formula.
 We obtained urine samples in the beginning and the end of the work shift to evaluate urine specific gravity, a well-known indicator of hydration status.
-We also administered different questionnaires to assess the workers' subjective perception of the heat-related issues and symptoms, as well as their level of job satisfaction. - 2.10 Temperature at the skin surface was recorded every second at four sites using iBUTTON sensors (type DS1921H, Maxim/Dallas Semiconductor Corp., USA) to calculate the mean skin temperature [Tsk; 0.47 · biceps + 0.38 · quadriceps + 4.56].
+We also administered different questionnaires to assess the workers' subjective perception of the heat-related issues and symptoms, as well as their level of job satisfaction. - 2.10 Temperature at the skin surface was recorded every second at four sites using iButton sensors (type DS1921H, Maxim/Dallas Semiconductor Corp., USA) to calculate the mean skin temperature [Tsk; 0.3 (chest + arm) + 0.2 (thigh + leg)].
 About twenty minutes before the beginning of each work shift, we installed weather stations (Kestrel 5400FW, Nielsen-Kellerman, Pennsylvania, USA) about 40 m away from the different workplaces of the volunteers.
 Each weather station was used to measure air temperature (°C), humidity (%), wind speed (m/s), and the wet-bulb globe temperature (WBGT) (°C), continuously.
 The WBGT is a type of apparent temperature used to estimate the combined effect of temperature, humidity, wind speed (wind chill), and visible and infrared radiation (sunlight). - 2.11 The real-time observation recordings were used to identify work-related behaviors.
 Work time spent on irregular work breaks (WTB) was defined as any unprescribed work cessation determined by the workers' own judgment, and not based on specific time intervals or instructions.
-Lunch time was not considered as WTB because it was prescribed by management.
-We also recorded the duration of uninterrupted work (WTL; continuous work without break) to delineate the impact of workplace heat on the frequency of breaks, which is different from the duration of WTB.
-It should be noted that the workers had sometimes access to shade from the surrounding buildings.
-Thus, the WTB was divided into two categories: the WTB during which the workers decided to rest in the shade (WTBshade) and the WTB during which the workers chose to stay under the sun (WTBsun).
-Based on these definitions, the following five work-related behaviors were identified in the time-motion analysis: (i) WTL, (ii) uninterrupted WTL, (iii) WTBshade, (iv) WTBsun, and (v) lunch. - 2.12 Work-related behaviors were determined for each worker individually through time-motion analysis that was conducted on site in real-time by trained investigators.
+Lunch time was not considered as WTB because it was prescribed by management. - 2.12 Work-related behaviors were determined for each worker individually through time-motion analysis that was conducted on site and in real-time by trained investigators.
 Experimenter bias was minimized via training the observers to rate by observing the same worker for 1 hour to ensure adequate agreement.
 For the same reason, the observers worked in close proximity and they were instructed to seek each other's advice in cases where they could not make a firm decision on their own.
 They were, thus, encouraged to give consensus group ratings of work-related behaviors.